top of page

 Contributing significantly to this problem are patients presenting with inoperable metastatic disease where the 5-year survival rate falls from 70% in early-stage to 5% in late-stage.

 While treatment advances have been made, the efficacy of standard chemotherapy for treating this disease has reached a plateau.
 Immunotherapy, although one of the most promising forms of lung cancer treatment in decades, does not work for all patients.
-By analysing data from patient samples, we strive to redefine the way lung cancer is understood and treated, focusing on delivering impactful results, particularly in addressing immunotherapy resistance.
+By analysing data from patient samples, we strive to redefine the way lung cancer is understood and treated, focusing on delivering impactful results.

 ABOUT TRACKER